espressif/esp-at/docs/en/AT_Command_Examples/TCP-IP_AT_Examples.rst

 {IDF_TARGET_NAME} as an SSL client to create a single connection with mutual authentication
 ---------------------------------------------------------------------------------------

+In this example, the certificate used is the default certificate in esp-at.
+You can also use your own certificate:

+  - To use your own SSL client certificate, replace the default certificate according to the :doc:`../Compile_and_Develop/How_to_update_pki_config` document.
-The certificate used in the example is the default certificate in esp-at.
-You can also generate and flash your own the certificate, then you need replace the SSL server certificate path below with your certificate path.
-To obtain the SSL certificate, please refer to :project_file:`tools/README.md` for how to generate the certificate bin and esp-at/module_config/module_name/at_customize.csv for where to flash it.
+  - To use your own SSL server certificate, replace the SSL server certificate path below with your own certificate path.

 #.
 Set the Wi-Fi mode to station.